 - Consists of two containers.
 One container listens on port 80, while the other listens on port 5000.

 - Includes two Azure file shares as volume mounts, and each container mounts one of the shares locally.

 Multi-container groups currently support only Linux containers.
-For Windows containers, Azure Container Instances only supports deployment of a single instance.
+For Windows containers, Azure Container Instances only supports deployment of a single container instance.
 While we are working to bring all features to Windows containers, you can find current platform differences in the service Overview.